Saving Money With Your Garden

 Plan a morning when you can pick your greens early and then freeze them immediately.
 Greens will begin to wilt fairly soon after picking, and you want to capture as much of that fresh goodness as possible.

 It is vitally important that you clean your greens thoroughly.
-If you don't, you may end up with grains of dirt or sand in them -- there are few things worse than taking a bite of yummy greens and feeling grit in your teeth.
+If you don't, you may end up with grains of dirt or sand in them—there are few things worse than taking a bite of yummy greens and feeling grit in your teeth.

-Here's the best way to wash your greens: put the picked greens in a large pot or pan of water and swish them around for a minute.
+- Put the picked greens in a large pot or pan of water and swish them around for a minute.

 - When you return to them, DON'T SWISH THE WATER.
 Carefully remove the greens, then rinse and wash the pot.

 I put up swiss chard, and I wash each green individually rather than doing the soaking method mentioned above.
-It may seem tedious but it doesn't really take all that long.
+It may seem tedious, but it doesn't really take all that long.

 Preparing Greens for the Freezer

-After the greens are washed, chop them roughly and put them into a large pot on the stove.
+- After the greens are washed, chop them roughly and put them into a large pot on the stove.
 The water that clings to the leaves is all the liquid you need.

-Set the temperature (or fire, if you use a gas stove) to medium.
-You want to let the greens wilt -- they will turn a brilliant green color.
+- Set the temperature (or fire, if you use a gas stove) to medium.
+You want to let the greens wilt—they will turn a brilliant green color.

-A large, full pot of greens will cook down to about 1/3 of your pot, maybe even less.
+- A large, full pot of greens will cook down to about 1/3 of your pot, maybe even less.
 This usually takes about 15 minutes.

-You aren't cooking the greens, you're only wilting them.
+- You aren't cooking the greens, you're only wilting them.
 Once they're wilted, remove the pot from the stove and let them come to room temperature.